ianmcgregor1/UMass-Campus-Navigator/README.md

 - First, ensure you have Node.js (includes npm) and MySQL installed
   - For MySQL: Download from https://dev.mysql.com/downloads/installer/ and choose Developer Default install type
 - Clone the repository and navigate to the project directory
-- Run `npm install` to install dependencies (maybe need to include --legacy-peer-deps)
+- Run `npm install` to install dependencies (might need to include --legacy-peer-deps)
 - Run `npm run setup-db` to create the database and add sample data (only need to run this once)
 - Run `npm run dev` to run both frontend and backend together
   - Frontend runs at `http://localhost:3000`